-With each step below, you will gain understanding, independence, and more ownership of your online identity & content, steadily making progress on the IndieWeb.
+With each step below, you will gain understanding and more ownership of your online identity & content, steadily making progress with your website.

 Videos and Articles

 Watch a video or read an article, suitable for all levels:

 - ▶️ Why We Need the #IndieWeb at PDF 2014 (13:15. longer: ▶️ The Once and Future IndieWeb 41:49)

 - ▶️ Taking Back The Web / Building Blocks of the Indie Web at Webstock ‘18 (27:26. slides)

 - ▶️ This Week in Google, Episode 266: The Indie Web 2014-09-10 (44:22)

 - 📃 An Introduction to the IndieWeb ( Chris Aldrich 2017-07-28)

 - 📃 Welcome to the Indie Web Movement ( Dan Gillmor/Slate 2014-04-25)